tr-ahmed/NaplanBridge/BACKEND_REPORT_USERS_WITH_ROLES_MISSING_ISACTIVE.md

 # Backend Report: Missing `isActive` in `/api/Admin/users-with-roles`

 ## Issue
-The endpoint `GET /api/Admin/users-with-roles` does not return the `isActive` property for users, which is required for the frontend to display and manage user status (Active/Inactive).
+The endpoint `GET /api/Admin/users-with-roles` does not return the `isActive` and `lastLoginDate` properties for users, which are required for the frontend to display and manage user status (Active/Inactive) and show when users last logged in.

 ## Current Situation